 Some additional estate planning considerations to think about are setting up a durable power of attorney, medical power of attorney, and setting up trust accounts.
 Work with an estate planning lawyer to determine what needs you have and to craft a well-thought-out strategy.

 If you’re not planning on being a stay-at-home parent, consider disability insurance.
 If you were to become seriously injured and could no longer work for a period of time, your family’s standard of living would likely be affected.
 Disability insurance (DI) would provide replacement for your lost income.

-Sometimes your employer will offer DI coverage through a group plan, but if yours does not or if you don’t think it’s enough coverage contact Quotacy and we can help.
-While life insurance may be the product we talk about the most, our experienced agents can help you get DI coverage as well.
-Some of the life insurance companies we work with offer DI so we can get everything done in one fell swoop.
+Sometimes your employer will offer disability coverage through a group plan, but if yours does not or if you don’t think it’s enough coverage contact Quotacy and we can help.
+While life insurance may be the product we talk about the most, our experienced agents can help you get disability insurance coverage as well.
+Some of the life insurance companies we work with offer disability insurance so we can get everything done in one fell swoop.